scottdossantos/dossantos2024study/README.md

 		- Directory containing .txt files containing information on quality control and mapping of raw FASTQ files to various databases during data processing, as well as an R script for summarising these files.

 - **Supplement:**
-	- Directory containing supplementary information on the changes made to the KEGG orthology terms (i.e. pathway names) and justifications for these changes.
+	- Directory containing supplementary information on the changes made to the KEGG orthology terms (i.e. pathway names) and justifications for these changes, an Excel file containing strain names and accession numbers for all _Gardnerella_ genomes used in the pangenome analysis,  and the old code and input files used to determine _Gardnerella_ marker genes (i.e. corresponding to the initial submission to Microbiome).

 <br>

 ### Figure code
 All R scripts are located in the `code/` directory.
-All figures were edited in inkscape in some way (details given in `figs_for_paper/multipanel_fig_edits.txt`)
+All figures were edited in Inkscape in some way (details given in `figs_for_paper/multipanel_fig_edits.txt`)

 ##### <u>Main text figures</u>

 - **Figure 1:**
-  - Created with BioRender.
+  - Initially created with BioRender and edited in Inkscape.

 - **Figure 2:**
   - A: `lon_eur_species_heatmap.R`
   - B: `lon_eur_species_biplots.R`
   - C: `lon_eur_health_vs_BV.R`
-  - D: Created with BioRender
+  - D: Initially created with BioRender and edited in Inkscape.

 - **Figure 3:**
   - Top: `lon_eur_bv_subgroups.R`
-  - Bottom: `lon_eur_bvSubgroups_stackedBars.R`
+  - Bottom: `revisions_stackedBars_redo.R` (revision); `lon_eur_bvSubgroups_stackedBars.R` (initial submission)

 - **Figure 4:**
   - A: `preg_vs_nonpreg.R`
-  - B: `preg_vs_nonpreg_gardnerella_biplots.R`
+  - B: `gardnerella_pca_redo` (revision); `preg_vs_nonpreg_gardnerella_biplots.R` (initial submission)

 - **Figure 5:**
   - A: `virginia_validating.R`
   - B: `virginia_validating.R`
   - C: `virginia_validating.R`

+- **Figure 6:**
+  - Initially created with BioRender and edited in Inkscape.

 <br>